 Table 5.
-Physical parameters of the ISM derived from spectrumof the A3 image.
+Physical parameters of the ISM derived from the spectrum of the A3 image.

-3σ flux-density limit of 108 μ Jy beam-1 (Volino et al. 2010).
-Second, we can detect HeII λ 4686 for this galaxy, a highionization line that is very sensitive to the AGN contribution.
+partially covered by the radio-jet from this AGN, there is no detectable radio emission from the unobscured region of the arc down to a 3σ flux-density limit of 108 μ Jy beam-1 (Volino et al. 2010).
+Secondly, we can detect He II $\lambda 4686$ for this galaxy, a high-ionization line that is very sensitive to the AGN contribution.
 Therefore, we can use this line as a probe to estimate the AGN contribution to the spectrum of this galaxy.
-We use a new diagnostic digram of He II /H β versus [N II] /H α introduced by Shirazi & Brinchmann (2012) to calculate this.
+We use a new diagnostic diagram of He II /H β versus $[N{II}]/H\alpha$ introduced by Shirazi & Brinchmann (2012) to calculate this.
 As we do not have [N II] and H α from the SINFONI observation, we use the DZ11 estimates for these emission lines.
-The He II λ 4686/H β is not very sensitive to electron temperature and metallicity.
-Therefore using the DZ11 estimate for $[N{II}]/H\alpha$ is sufficient for us to locate the position of this galaxy in the He II /H β diagram.
-Shirazi & Brinchmann (2012) derive an almost constant line vs. metallicity at which the contribution of an AGN to the HeII emission amounts to about 10%.
-They showed if the HeII is contaminated by this amount, the total AGN contribution to other emission lines in the spectrum of the galaxy is less than 1% (see Figure 3 in Shirazi & Brinchmann 2012).
-As the position of the 8 o'clock arc in this digram (log He II /H $\beta = -1.4$) is below the above mentioned line, we can conclude that the contribution of AGN to the optical emissions is negligible.
+The He II $\lambda 4686/\mathrm{H}\beta$ is not very sensitive to electron temperature and metallicity.
+Therefore using the DZ11 estimate for $[NII]/H\alpha$ is sufficient for us to locate the position of this galaxy in the He II $/H\beta$ diagram.
+Shirazi & Brinchmann (2012) derive an almost constant line versus metallicity at which the contribution of an AGN to the HeII emission amounts to about 10%.
+They showed if the HeII is contaminated by this amount, the total AGN contribution to other emission lines in the spectrum of the galaxy is less than 1% (see fig. 3 in Shirazi & Brinchmann 2012).
+As the position of the 8 o'clock arc in this diagram (log He II /H $\beta = -1.4$) is below the above mentioned line, we can conclude that the contribution of AGN to the optical emissions is negligible.